 CYP Professionals rely on you to pick up your child on time.
 Please, no late pickups.
 If a late pickup is unavoidable, you must call and inform the program.
-Thank you in advance for your help! and then your spouse, if applicable.
-The program will then reach out to the emergency contacts on your child's registration form.
-If CYP Professionals have not yet reached anyone within 30 minutes past closing, they must call installation security, the Family Advocacy Program, and Child Protective Services (on installations in the United States).
-If you are habitually late, your child may be subject to disenrollment.
+Thank you in advance for your help!

 Children may be in care in a CYP facility or program for a maximum of 12 hours (even if the program is open for more than 12 hours a day).
 You will be assessed a late fee if your child exceeds 12 hours in any one stay; if your family exceeds the 12-hour rule three times, your child may be subject to disenrollment.
 Exceptions to this rule may be made in rare circumstances, such as in an emergency or due to a mission requirement with a letter from the command.
-Please note that children requiring extended care that are enrolled in a 24/7 Center or FCC home are permitted care for up to 72 consecutive hours to meet the specific care needs of shift workers and watch standers on duty.
+Please note that children enrolled in a 24/7 Center may be in care for up to 72 consecutive hours to meet the specific care needs of shift workers and watch standers on duty.